Print

 JSON formatting

 The code block above displays the structure of the JSON file.
 The file should look the same if you open it in a browser window.
-The lines are indented only to make it easier for humans to read: software ignores the tabs / spaces and only reads the data.
+The lines are indented to make reading easier for humans: software ignores the tabs/spaces and only reads the data.

-If you have unreadable / minified JSON, you can use the browser or sites like https://jsoneditoronline.org to display JSON in a human- readable way.
+If you have unreadable / minified JSON, you can use a browser or sites like https://jsoneditoronline.org to display JSON in a human-readable way.

 The Free JCI Plugin requires the basenode

-Both plugins read the JSON and work with it, transforming it to whatever you need, or sending it somewhere etc.
+Both plugins read the JSON and work with it, transforming it to whatever you need, sending it somewhere, etc.

 The following shortcode tells the plugin where to get the JSON (url=...) and where to start in the JSON: